Chocolate Sauce for Ice Cream That Goes Hard – Magic Shell Recipe

 Can I use chocolate chips instead of cocoa powder?

-Yes, but it will affect the texture because chocolate chips contain some arid fats and stabilizers which affect hardening.
+Yes, but it will affect the texture because chocolate chips contain some arid fats and stabilizers, which affect hardening.

 So, if you use chocolate chips, you should go with high-quality dark or semi-sweet chips.